thetruetruth/c2/content/cookie.md

 **What types of cookies do we use?**

-An overview of the cookies used on Myinformasi websites can be accessed from 'Cookie Preferences' at the bottom of each website.
+An overview of the cookies used on 2R2 websites can be accessed from 'Cookie Preferences' at the bottom of each website.

 Please note that the processing of your personal data in connection with cookies, and for other purposes, is governed by our Privacy Policy.